-State funding accounts for 18 percent of our operating budget and covers just 66 days of operation - placing a massive burden on students and families.
-In addition, per-student funding at Michigan's 15 public universities ranges widely.
-Central receives \$4,327 per student - the sixth-lowest in the state.
+State funding accounts for 19 percent of our operating budget and covers only 70 days of operation.
+Additionally, perstudent funding at Michigan's 15 public universities ranges widely.
+Central receives \$4,565 per student - the sixth lowest in the state.
+These factors place a large financial burden on students and families.
+At CMU, we understand the cost and most importantly the benefit of our students' education.
+Central Michigan University remains committed to students by again electing to hold the line on tuition increases, both at the undergraduate and graduate levels.